-The Cockier Spaniel is a truly kid friendly dog and will get along just fine with both young and older children, again, provided the kids know that a dog (of any breed) is not a toy.
+The Cockier Spaniel is a truly one of the best kid friendly dogs and will get along just fine with both young and older children, again, provided the kids know that a dog (of any breed) is not a toy.
 You will especially love this dog’s look as it ages, as they are beautiful, sweet and extremely loyal.

 Perhaps the most famous Border Collie was Lassie.
 If you recall, Lassie was quick to rescue anybody trapped down a well so that should give you a pretty good idea what type of dog you are taking home.

 Gentle, predictable, easy to train and best of all they love kids; in fact, the Collie tends to be protective of their pack and are great for bonding with kids of all ages.
-They love to please their owners and protect their family.
+They love to please and protect their owners.